No lifting off November: The day ahead at WTCR Race of Bahrain

-Track action at WTCR Race of Bahrain gets underway today (Thursday) with two free practice sessions ahead of the penultimate event of the 2022 WTCR – FIA World Touring Car Cup season.
+Track action at WTCR Race of Bahrain continues today (Friday) with Qualifying and Race 1 as penultimate event of the 2022 WTCR – FIA World Touring Car Cup season gets serious.

 Here’s a reminder of today’s schedule: